LunchWithaLens/AdminCenterAutomation/README.md

 "FUNCTIONS_WORKER_RUNTIME_VERSION": "~7",
 "FUNCTIONS_WORKER_RUNTIME": "powershell",
 "aadUsername": "exactly what it says",
-"aadPassword": "this isn't may password - honestly",
+"aadPassword": "this isn't my password - honestly",
 "aadTenant": "the full .onmicrosoft tenant",
 "clientId": "the client id configured in AAD app registration",
 "messageCenterPlanId": "The plan ID that the message center posts will land in",